-Educational and reseach activities are carried out in four specialised subdepartments, namely Marketing, Management, Quality Management and Business Statistics and Production Management.
+Educational and reseach activities are carried out in five specialised subdepartments, namely Marketing, Management, Quality Management and Business Statistics, Production Management and the Subdepartment of Administration.

 We offer courses in the following areas: fundamentals of marketing, international marketing, service marketing, consumer behaviour, product and brand management, marketing research, sales management, relationship marketing

 In line with the main focus of the university, faculty research mostly focuses on the industrial aspects of marketing, and explores novel directions of the field.
 These include the following research areas: